mauriciofmar3/mauriciofmar3.github.com/_posts/2012-12-28-a-brain-teaser.md

 > There is a deck of 52 cards on the table in front of you.
 Ten of them are face-up and the rest are face-down.
 Split the deck into halves such that each half has an equal number of face-up cards.

-You sit thinking for a few minutes.
-The terrorists are growing impatient around you when you finally smile and count out 26 cards from the deck.
-You put them aside as one half-deck.
+You sit thinking in darkness for a few minutes.
+The terrorists are growing impatient around you when you finally smile: you've got the solution!
+You count out 26 cards from the deck and put them aside as one half-deck.
 Of the remaining 26 cards, you flip the top 10 cards over to make the other half-deck.

 The terrorists are impressed, but you have a yet harder challenge to face before they will let you go.